dusk196/ultimate-frontend-seed/README.md

 # Getting the seed package:

-Take clone of this [repository](https://github.com/dusk196/ultimate-frontend-seed/) from the above link or download as a .zip package & extract it.
+Take a clone of this [repository](https://github.com/dusk196/ultimate-frontend-seed/) from the above link or download as a .zip package & extract it.

-# Directory Structure:
+# Directory structure:

 The folder structure is pretty straight forward.
-The main souce code can be found in the `src` folder with different subfolders to differentiate between file types.
-The `assets` folder is to contain all the assets (i.e. audio, video, fonts etc.) required for the developement.
-The `.browserslistrc` is to denote add some browser speciafic CSS prefixes.
+The main source code can be found in the `src` folder with different subfolders to differentiate between file types.
+The `assets` folder is to contain all the assets (i.e. audio, video, fonts etc.) required for the development.
+The `.browserslistrc` is to denote add some browser specific CSS prefixes.
 The `gulpfile.js` is responsible for the automated build generation process.
 Let's look into this later part of this guide.
-Deploy the contents of `dist` folder in the production.
+Deploy the contents of the `dist` folder in the production.

 ```
  📦